JakubBlaha/XtremeUpdater/README.md

   - Fixed bug causing buttons to sometimes have unexpected colors.
   - Fixed incorrect *LabelIconButton* background color.
   - Fixed bug causing *Navigation buttons* to sometimes have incorrect text color.
+  - Fixed bug causing *GameDVR* tweak to crash the app on startup if the machine is running *Windows 10 Enterprise*.

 **Other**
   - Added *Night Roses* theme.